qis-unipr/qgm/examples/cqc/pythonLib/testQGM/README.txt

 Quantum Geometric Monitoring (QGM) - 1 - test QGM with SimulaQron
 ===============================================

+NOTE - This code is here for historical reasons, but it does not work with current SimulaQron development release.

 In this example Alice is the Coordinator and Bob is a remote site.
 They run the QGM protocol.

 First, you need to install SimulaQron - the version under development, which has qubit transmission timouts.